-THIRTEENTH: The Corporation reserves the right to amend, alter, change or repeal any provision contained in this Second Amended and Restated Certificate of Incorporation in the manner now or hereafter prescribed in this Second Amended and Restated Certificate of Incorporation, the Corporation's By-Laws or the DGCL, and all rights, preferences and privileges herein conferred upon stockholders are granted subject to such reservation.
-Notwithstanding any other provision of this Amended and Restated Certificate of Incorporation (and in addition to any other vote that may be required by law), the affirmative vote of the holders of at least eighty percent (80%) of the voting power of the capital stock of the Corporation then outstanding and entitled to vote thereon shall-be required to amend, alter, change or repeal, or to adopt any provision as part of this Amended and Restated Certificate of Incorporation inconsistent with Paragraph (b)(2) of Article FOURTH, Articles FIFTH, SIXTH, SEVENTH, EIGHTH, NINTH and ELEVENTH of this Amended and Restated Certificate of Incorporation or this Article THIRTEENTH; provided, however, that the provisions of this sentence shall be of no force and effect effective as of the completion of the third annual meeting of stockholders to occur after the Effective Date.
+THIRTEENTH: The Corporation reserves the right to amend, alter, change or repeal any provision contained in this Second Amended and Restated Certificate of Incorporation, the Corporation's By-Laws or the DGCL, and all rights, preferences and privileges herein conferred upon stockholders are granted subject to such reservation.
+Notwithstanding any other provision of this Amended and Restated Certificate of Incorporation (and in addition to any other vote that may be required by law), the affirmative vote of the holders of at least eighty percent (80%) of the voting power of the capital stock of the Corporation then outstanding and entitled to vote thereon shall be required to amend, alter, change or repeal, or to adopt any provision as part of this Amended and Restated Certificate of Incorporation inconsistent with Paragraph (b)(2) of Article FOURTH, Articles FIFTH, SIXTH, SEVENTH, EIGHTH, NINTH and ELEVENTH of this Amended and Restated Certificate of Incorporation or this Article THIRTEENTH; provided, however, that the provisions of this sentence shall be of no force and effect effective as of the completion of the third annual meeting of stockholders to occur after the Effective Date.

 This Second Amended and Restated Certificate of Incorporation shall become effective at 11:59 p.m.
-(Eastern Time) on [●]May 8, 2018.
+(Eastern Time) on [●] May 8, 2018.

-IN WITNESS WHEREOF, the Corporation has caused this Second Amended and Restated Certificate of Incorporation to be executed on its behalf this $[\bullet]$ 8th day of $[\bullet]$ May, 2018.
+IN WITNESS WHEREOF, the Corporation has caused this Second Amended and Restated Certificate of Incorporation to be executed on its behalf this $[\bullet]$ 8th day of $[\bullet]$ 9may, 2018.